stoyicker/ivv/README.md

 must be implemented by the 'data' layer, and the 'presentation' layer features MVP to bind use case triggers and react to data updates.

-Each of these features is represented by a module, and then there's also the `_common` module, which contains some shared items.
+Each of these features is represented by a module, and then there's also the `_common` module, which contains some shared resources as well as Dagger qualifiers for the top-level dependencies and a commodity interface for instantiating the root component for each module from the Application class, and `_app`, which is used to host the root node of the DI tree.

 Finally, the app is built to follow general user expectations:
 * If started offline or a connection is lost, content will be immediately fetched after the user